Archfx/RACKETutes/serval/toyrv.md

 State machine refinement is the systematic process of transforming an abstract or high-level specification of a system into a more detailed and concrete representation while preserving the intended behavior and properties.
 It involves incrementally adding more specific details to the states, transitions, and actions of a state machine, ensuring consistency with the abstract specification and enabling stepwise development, formal analysis, and verification of complex systems.

+Serval asks for four specification inputs,
+  1. A definition of specification state
+  2. A functional specification that describes the intended behavior,
+  3. An abstraction function (AF) that maps an implementation state to a specification state
+  4. A representation invariant (RI) over an implementation state that must hold before and after executing a program.

 ### Example State-machine refinement

 State-machine refinement is evaluated symbolically.
 Serval defines the `serval:verify-refinement` construct to feed corresponding components such as implementation, specification, etc into the verification problem.
 Example state-machine refinement for the implementation is given below,